-I also use glass or BPA-free plastic containers with tight fitting lids.
-You will want to weigh the containers before you fill them with food so you don't pay for the extra weight.
+I also use glass or stainless steel containers with tight fitting lids.
+You will want to weigh the containers before you fill them with food so you don’t pay for the extra weight.

 NOTE: You don’t need to buy tons of something to take advantage of what bulk buying has to offer.
 Whether you buy a lot or a little from the bulk bins, you’ll be saving money because you’ll be paying for less packaging and more actual food.